MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/exceptions/index.md

 ### Exception types

 When processing exceptions, you can use the exception type itself and the `ErrorCode` member to distinguish between exceptions.
-The values of `ErrorCode` are constants of [MsalError](/dotnet/api/microsoft.identity.client.msalerror?view=azure-dotnet#fields)
+The values of `ErrorCode` are constants of [`MsalError`](xref:Microsoft.Identity.Client.MsalError)

-You can also have a look at the fields of [MsalClientException](/dotnet/api/microsoft.identity.client.msalexception?view=azure-dotnet#fields), [MsalServiceException](/dotnet/api/microsoft.identity.client.msalserviceexception?view=azure-dotnet#fields), [MsalUIRequiredException](/dotnet/api/microsoft.identity.client.msaluirequiredexception?view=azure-dotnet#fields)
+You can also have a look at the fields of [`MsalClientException`](xref:Microsoft.Identity.Client.MsalClientException), [`MsalServiceException`](xref:Microsoft.Identity.Client.MsalServiceException), [`MsalUIRequiredException`](xref:Microsoft.Identity.Client.MsalUIRequiredException)

-In the case of `MsalServiceException`, the error code might contain a code which you can find in [Authentication and authorization error codes](/azure/active-directory/develop/reference-aadsts-error-codes)
+In the case of [`MsalServiceException`](xref:Microsoft.Identity.Client.MsalServiceException), the error might contain a code which you can find in [Authentication and authorization error codes](/azure/active-directory/develop/reference-aadsts-error-codes)

 #### MsalUiRequiredException